rdlf0/comment-released-prs-action/README.md

-# GitHub Action - Adds release comments to PRs v2
+# GitHub Action - Adds release comments and labels to PRs v3
-This action iterates through all PRs that are part of a release and adds a comment to each of them.
+This action iterates through all PRs that are part of a release and adds a comment and a label to each of them.
 It runs only when triggered by a `release` event and a `published` action.

 # What's new
-- Added a new input parameter for specifying custom body text for the posted comment
+- Support for adding a label to the released PRs
 - Improved documentation

-Refer [here](https://github.com/rdlf0/comment-released-prs-action/blob/v1/README.md) for previous versions.
+Refer [here](https://github.com/rdlf0/comment-released-prs-action/blob/v2/README.md) for previous versions.

 # Usage
 ## Inputs